maxieduncan/maxieduncan.github.io/_posts/projects/cloud-commerce/2017-07-29-commerce-wizard-poc.md

 ---
 layout: post
-category : cloudcommerce
+category : projects
 title: "Commerce Wizard PoC"
 tags : [commerce, cloud, poc, angular2, aws, apigateway, cloudformation]
 ---
 {% include JB/setup %}

-I've had a bit of a play at building my [Commerce Wizard](http://blog.maxieduncan.co.nz/projects/2017/07/27/commerce-wizard) creating a simple [Proof of Concept](http://commerce-wizard.s3-website-eu-west-1.amazonaws.com).
+I've had a bit of a play at building my [Commerce Wizard](http://blog.maxieduncan.co.nz/cloudcommerce/2017/07/27/commerce-wizard) creating a simple [Proof of Concept](http://commerce-wizard.s3-website-eu-west-1.amazonaws.com).
 It's functional enough as a PoC and you get the idea but there's plenty more that could be added and refined; I've also only put together a minimal set of data to demo it.
 Chose Angular2 as the framework because it seemed like a good opportunity to learn something new and I've got to know CloudFormation a bit better.

 It certainly seems like a viable idea though the benefits of the actual application are pretty limited.
 Any real advantage would be gained by building up a library of reusable CloudFormation templates rather than in the actual wizard itself, though it certainly does make them easier to combine together.